HomeOfVapourSynthEvolution/VapourSynth-CTMF/README.md

     ctmf.CTMF(clip clip[, int radius=2, int memsize=1048576, int opt=0, int[] planes])

 * clip: Clip to process.
-Any planar format with integer sample type of 8-16 bit depth is supported.
+Any planar format with integer sample type of 8, 10, 12, 14 and 16 bit depth is supported.

 * radius: Median filter radius.
 The kernel will be a 2\*radius+1 by 2\*radius+1 square.
 The maximum value is 127.